How important are local citations for Local SEO in 2021?

 How Important are Local Citations in 2017

-Local SEO listings continue to grow and be the test subject for Google’s upcoming algorithm updates.
+Local SEO listings continue to grow and serve as test subjects for Google’s upcoming algorithm updates.
 The value of being in the number one position is where most clicks happen, according to this article by Infront Webworks.

 In general, citations are declining as a ranking factor.
-Comparing Moz’s 2017 local search ranking factors study to previous years; studies show a progressive decline in the importance of citations for local search.
-Local SEO citations aim not to have as many citations as possible in as many IYP (Internet Yellow Pages) or aggregated Local citations but to ensure NAP (Name, Address, and Phone) consistency on critical listings.
-On a competitive level, citations are losing their edge, giving link profiles and on-page ranking factors the competitive advantage.
+Comparing Moz’s 2017 local search ranking factors study with previous years, the data show a progressive decline in the importance of citations for local search.
+Local SEO citations aim not to have as many citations as possible in as many IYP (Internet Yellow Pages) or aggregated Local citations, but to ensure NAP (Name, Address, and Phone) consistency on critical listings.
+At the competitive level, citations are losing their edge, giving link profiles and on-page ranking factors the edge.

 One of the most significant ranking changes in local pack search results is the physical address in the city of search.
-A business further away from the point of inquiry is a determined ranking factor for local businesses.
+A business farther from the point of inquiry is a key ranking factor for local businesses.

 What to focus on for local listings:

-The same ranking fundamentals are the way to go for overall local SEO organic rankings.
+The same ranking fundamentals are the way to achieve overall local SEO organic rankings.

 1. Linking

-Linking has always been one of if not the most significant, ranking factor when it comes to organic search results.
-Having authoritative and high domain authority links increase a site’s backlink profile/authority and provide huge ranking benefit, especially if the referring domains are directly relevant to the product or service.
+Linking has always been one of, if not the most significant, ranking factors in organic search results.
+Having authoritative, high-domain-authority links increases a site’s backlink profile/authority and provides significant ranking benefits, especially when the referring domains are directly relevant to the product or service.
 It’s not about the number of links pointing to the site but the quality and authority of the links.
-An excellent backlink profile can be the determining factor of competitive organic ranking for overall and local results.
+An excellent backlink profile can be the determining factor in competitive organic rankings for both overall and local results.

 1. On-Page Factors (Titles, H1’s, Content, etc.)

-On-page ranking factors such as meta titles, heading tags, and relevant Content with carefully placed LSI keywords are an essential part of organic ranking that transfers to local results with appropriate city and service keywords.
-A city name and (depending on the town) state within a page title or content can provide rank benefits.
+On-page ranking factors such as meta titles, heading tags, and relevant Content with carefully placed LSI keywords are essential to organic rankings, which then translate to local results with appropriate city and service keywords.
+A city name and (depending on the town) state within a page title or Content can provide rank benefits.

 1. Citations (Quality and Consistency, not quantity)

-NAP citations, whether in organization schema markup or the on-page Content, provide Google with the information needed to base a local listing.
+NAP citations, whether in organization schema markup or on-page Content, provide Google with the information it needs to base a local listing.
 If these are inconsistent or poorly done (not complete), they can become a negative ranking factor.

 1. GMB – Filled to completion with verification

-Google My Business has many advantages that benefit local rankings and prove useful when trying to appear in the local packs.
-Google My Business is one of the primary sources (besides Wikipedia and schema markup) that Google will pull from to fill in Knowledge Graph information.
-Keeping the Google My Business information consistent with the NAP information elsewhere is essential, as well as making sure the category the business is defined under is correct.
-If the class is incorrect or doesn’t coincide with similar companies’ ranking for the exact keywords, Google will see this as a negative ranking factor.
+Google My Business offers many advantages for local rankings and is useful when appearing in local packs.
+Google My Business is one of the primary sources (besides Wikipedia and schema markup) that Google uses to populate knowledge graph information.
+Keep the Google My Business information consistent with the NAP elsewhere, and ensure the business’s category is correct.
+If the class is incorrect or doesn’t match similar companies’ rankings for the exact keywords, Google will see this as a negative ranking factor.

 1. Geographic Relevance

-There’s no way of getting around it.
-You will receive a ranking bump if you are local and they are searching in your area.
+There’s no way around it.
+If you are local and they are searching in your area, you will receive a ranking bump.

 For SEO local pack rankings: